lidofinance/lido-oracle/README.md

   one of the oracles chosen in turn submits the actual report to the AccountingOracle contract, which triggers the core protocol state update, including the token rebase, finalization of withdrawal requests, and deciding whether to go in the bunker mode.
-- **Extra data report**: an additional report carrying additional information.
-This part is required.
+- **Extra data report**: an third phase report carrying additional information.
+It can be delivered multi-transactionally.
-  All node operators rewards are distributed in this phase.
+  Delivers stuck and exited validators count by node operators.
+For some modules unlocks rewards distribution.

 ### Ejector module